 Furthermore, Ferrante became an award-nominated television host, who also works behind the camera.
 Ferrante's television series, Inside the Gangsters' Code premiered on February 27, 2013.
 Each hour-long episode follows Ferrante as he explores different gang cultures around the world.
 Inside the Gangsters' Code aired on Discovery Channel in over 195 countries and in multiple languages.
 Ferrante wrote, hosted, narrated, and co-produced the series.

-Captain Brian Steidle, whose work and actions for justice and humanity has had a significant impact and influence on many missions and operations of Mad Nick and the League of the extraordinary Gentlemen since 2007.
-Therefore, Captain Brian Steidle not only receives a spot on our Wall of Honor, but also a special appreciation page:
+Captain Brian Steidle, an extraordinary gentleman whose work and actions for justice and humanity has had a significant impact and influence on many missions and operations of MNS since 2007.
+Therefore, Captain Brian Steidle not only receives a spot on our Appreciation Page but also his own tribute page:

 A tribute to a man whose legend was first encountered by Mad Nick at a training camp during his first trip to South Africa when Mad Nick was just 22 years old in 1999.
-Eeben Barlow was one of the men whose counter-insurgency knowledge was invaluable when Mad Nick led Operation Nazarene against ISIS in Iraq from 2014 to 2017.
+Eeben Barlow, an extraordinary gentleman, was one of the men whose counter-insurgency knowledge was invaluable when Mad Nick led Operation Nazarene against ISIS in Iraq from 2014 to 2017.

 Lt-Col. Eeben Barlow is a former member of the apartheid-era South African Defence Force and was the second-in-command of its elite special forces 32 Battalion Reconnaissance Wing.
 He later served in Military Intelligence as an agent handler and later as an operative and region commander in the ultra-secret Civil Cooperation Bureau (CCB), a covert division of Special Forces.